bekk/bekk-christmas/post/functional/an-overview-of-the-monad.md

 ingress: >-
   In this article I will give a brief overview of what a _monad_ is.
-Later articles in this series will use monadic features in different programming examples, and therefore it is a good idea to have a foundation of what it is first.
-I will use metaphors to explain the concept, and I will not give any code examples in this article.
+Later articles in this series will use monadic features in different programming examples, therefore I thought it would be a good idea to first give an overview of what a monad is.
+I will use metaphors to explain the concept, and I will _not_ give any code examples in this article.
 links:
   - title: What we talk about when we talk about monads
     url: 'https://arxiv.org/pdf/1803.10195.pdf'